xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 A layer, when inserted into an otherwise compliant Vulkan implementation, must still result in a compliant Vulkan implementation.
 The intention is for layers to have a well-defined baseline behavior.
-Some of the conventions or rules, for example, may be considered abuses of the specification.
-But, it must follow some conventions and rules.
+Therefore, it must follow some conventions and rules defined below.

 A layer is always chained with other layers.
 It must not make invalid calls to, or rely on undefined behaviors of, its lower layers.
 When it changes the